Entropic Independence I: Modified Log-Sobolev Inequalities for Fractionally Log-Concave Distributions and High-Temperature Ising Models: Introduction

-Building on a breakthrough work of Bauerschmidt and Bodineau \cite{bauerschmidt2019very}, this was established with $c = 1/4$ in recent work of Eldan, Koehler, and Zeitouni \cite{eldan2020spectral} as a consequence of the following general result: if the interaction matrix $J$ is positive semidefinite, then the spectral gap of the Glauber dynamics for the Ising model is at least $\frac{1 - \|J\|_{\operatorname{OP}}}{n}$, where $\|J\|_{\operatorname{OP}}$ denotes the $\ell^2 \to \ell^2$ operator norm, which, since $J$ is symmetric, coincides with the largest eigenvalue of $J$.
-Note that the interaction matrix $J$ can always be assumed to be positive semidefinite without loss of generality, because adding a multiple of the identity matrix to $J$ does not change the measure $\mu_{J,h}$.
-By the well-known relationship between the spectral gap and the mixing time, the result of \cite{eldan2020spectral} implies that the mixing time of the Glauber dynamics is $O\left(\frac{n}{1-\|J\|_{\operatorname{OP}}}\cdot (n + \|h\|_{1}) \right)$.
+Polynomial time mixing in the SK model was recently established with $c = 1/4$ in recent work of \textcite{eldan2020spectral} as a consequence of the following general result: if the interaction matrix $J$ is positive semidefinite, then the spectral gap of the Glauber dynamics for the Ising model is at least $\frac{1 - \norm{J}_\OP}{n}$, where $\norm{J}_\OP$ denotes the $\l^2 \to \l^2$ operator norm, which, since $J$ is symmetric, coincides with the largest eigenvalue of $J$.
+The interaction matrix $J$ can always be assumed to be positive semidefinite without loss of generality, because adding a multiple of the identity matrix to $J$ does not change the measure $\mu_{J,h}$.
+By the well-known relationship between the spectral gap and the mixing time, the result of \cite{eldan2020spectral} implies that the mixing time of the Glauber dynamics is $O\parens*{\frac{n}{1-\norm{J}_\OP}\cdot (n + \norm{h}_1)}$, i.e. quadratic in $n$.
+However, it seemed plausible that the true mixing time was faster than this.